koredalin/restaurants-load-balancing/README.md

 - http://localhost{:port}/drivers/api/index.php?serialize=1

-- Please, keep in mind the folder "/serialization" should be created in advance with rwx rights.
+- Please, keep in mind the folder "/serialization" should be created in advance with suitable rwx rights.

 ### Errors logging

 The errors logging is enabled about the API requests.

-- Please, keep in mind the folder "/error_logs" should be created in advance with rwx rights.
+- Please, keep in mind the folder "/error_logs" should be created in advance with suitable rwx rights.

 ### /service_mode.php file